ahmadismail764/SyncGarage-A-Threading-Demo/README.md

-# 🚗 Multithreaded Parking Lot Simulation: Where Concurrency Meets the Curb
+# 🚗 SyncGarage: Where Concurrency Meets the Curb

 Welcome to a hands-on, real-world demonstration of multithreading and synchronization!
 This project simulates a bustling parking lot, where cars arrive at different gates, compete for limited spots, and show off the power of semaphores and threads in action.